Pnathan2544/KUBE-OPS/README.md

    docker push your-registry/kubernetes-sqs-operator:v0.1.0
    ```

+   NOTE: Your registry?
+You definitely use AI to write README.md

 4. Deploy the CRDs and operator to your cluster (you'll need to create deployment manifests or use a tool like Kustomize/Helm)

 ### Local Development